-Samuel A. Eaton began his career 33 years ago in EMS and 26 years ago as a career firefighter.
-He came into the fire service as a Paramedic with a background as a Training Captain with an EMS Provider.
-He has served as a fire officer for 20 years in the ranks of LT, Captain, EMS Captain and for the past 10 years as an operations Battalion Chief for Palm Beach County Fire Rescue.
+Samuel A. Eaton began his career in 1984 in EMS and in 1991 as a career firefighter.
+He entered the fire service as a Paramedic with a background as a Training Captain with an EMS Provider.
+He served as a fire officer for 24 years in the ranks of LT, Captain, EMS Captain and for the last 13 years as an operations Battalion Chief for Palm Beach County Fire Rescue.
 His last assignment was Health and Safety Officer for the department through the inception and height of “the COVID 19 pandemic”.
 He retired in January of 2021.

-He has promoted education throughout his career and been an educator in EMS and Fire as well as active as an American Heart Association in BLS and ACLS instructor.
-He has taught for The American Heart Association, The Red Cross, Palm Beach State College and JFK Medical Center’s education department.
-Chief Eaton has an A.A. degree from Palm Beach State College.
+Throughout his career he aspired to teach.
+An educator in EMS and Fire and was a very active American Heart Association in BLS and ACLS instructor.
+He has taught for The American Heart Association, The Red Cross, Palm Beach State College and JFK Medical Center’s Education Department, in Lantana Florida.

-Public speaking engagements include teaching at the local fire department, area departments, Safety Stand Downs, and presentations on the Collaborative.
+Public speaking engagements include teaching at the local fire department, area departments, Safety Stand Downs, and presentations State and Nationally on the Collaborative Approach.
 Specific events include: Florida Fire Chiefs Safety and Health Conference 2016, Florida Fire Chief Executive Development Conference 2016 and 2017, as well as each of the National Cancer Symposium’s (Firefighter Cancer Initiative at University of Miami) since 2018.
 Redmond Symposium, Vancouver and Nashville.